Strangebrewer/strangeblog/server/Planning.md

   - add functionality for editing the title and summary
   - add category to the display
   - add functionality for changing the category
-  - add functionality for filtering by category
-  - add search functionality:
-    - this should unfold a search box that expands the grey buttons area
-        - it should have:
-          - a few predefined searches as links (the last 30 days, 60 days, 90 days)
-          - title input box
-          - tags input box
-          - date range inputs
-          - the search should incorporate any/all fields that are populated

 ## Admin page:
   - functionality for adding or removing categories